 The practice had made reasonable adjustments for patients with disabilities.
-This included step free access, a magnifying glass and accessible toilet with hand rails and a call bell.
+This included access to the practice via a lift, and a hearing loop.

 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.